spring-projects/spring-retry/README.md

 @Service
 class Service {
     @Retryable(RemoteAccessException.class)
-    public service() {
+    public void service() {
         // ... do something
     }
+    @Recover
+    public void recover(RemoteAccessException e) {
+       // ... panic
     }
+}
 ```

-Call the "service" method and if it fails with a `RemoteAccessException` then it will retry (up to three times by default).
+Call the "service" method and if it fails with a `RemoteAccessException` then it will retry (up to three times by default), and then execute the "recover" method if unsuccessful.
 There are various options in the `@Retryable` annotation attributes for including and excluding exception types, limiting the number of retries and the policy for backoff.

 ## Building